egch/1Z0-829-preparation/docs/ch6.md

   }

 ```
-The static method ciao() is marked final so it cannot be hidden in the subclass.
+The static method ciao() is marked final, so it cannot be hidden in the subclass.